 I personally love food and eating local delicacies is one of my favorite things to do while abroad.
 However, I often travel on a budget and eating every meal out just isn’t plausible for me.
 One of my favorite tricks for making sure I get to try everything I want without breaking the bank is shopping at markets.
 In fact, some of my favorite travel memories are picking out a picnic for myself (and others if we are in a group) and finding a park to eat in.
-Now, I have already covered the subject of Spanish markets a little over on Amanda’s blog, the Health Nut Nomad (check it out—and watch for more in the future as we are working on some really cool collaborations) but I want to dive a bit deeper into the subject today.

 These tips are great if you if you are travelling or living in a place where you want to explore the local cuisine, but you don’t necessarily know how much you want to invest in certain things before you try them, if you’re only staying for a short time and have no where to store snacks, or if you are just looking to try as many smalls nibbles as possible.

 First of all, it is important to consider the different types of markets you will find on your journeys.
 I have mostly come across three types of markets:

 The city market: Is the one that is set up, usually in the city center, in a building with specific hours.
 The vendors at this type of market are generally there every day.